 What is the difference between a PVCu and composite door?

 01733 303 444

 Choosing your front door is a difficult decision.
-With the many choices on the market today (and the varying information on every site), your brain might feel slightly sizzled.
-Throughout this blog, we aim to provide you with an honest, non-biased comparison of two popular doors that we sell.
-Having many differences but also many advantages, our composite doors and UPVC doors will be compared, making it easier for you to choose a door most suitable for you and your home.
+With the many choices on the market today (and the varying information on every site), you may be left feeling confused.
+Throughout this blog, we aim to provide you with an honest, non-biased comparison of the two, popular doors that we sell.
+Having many differences but also many advantages, our composite doors and PVCu doors will be compared in uses and disadvantages, making it easier for you to choose a door most suitable for you and your home.

 Your door is an important feature of your house.
-As well as a highly secure and strong door, its aesthetics play a significant role.
-Both UPVC and composite doors are admirable – in which both can be coordinated with your windows for a more professional touch that your neighbours will be in awe of.
-All UPVC and composite doors are sold in different colours, allowing you to choose the door of your dreams in a colour that you desire.
+As well as being highly secure and strong, the aesthetics play a significant role.
+Both PVCu and composite doors are admirable – in which both can be coordinated with your windows for a more complementary touch that your neighbours will be in awe of.
+All PVCu and composite doors are sold in different colours, allowing you to choose the door of your dreams in a colour that you desire.

 This is a mockup.
 Publish to view how it will appear live.